MarginaliaSearch/MarginaliaSearch/run/readme.md

 or podman.
 These are a bit of a pain to install, but if you follow [this guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) you're on the right track.

-The system requires JDK21+, and uses preview features.
+The system requires JDK21+, and uses Java 21 preview features.
+Gradle complains a bit about this since it's not currently supported, but it works anyway.

 ## Set up
 To go from a clean check out of the git repo to a running search engine,